l1mey112/experimental_compiler/README.md

 # an experimental effort to create a programming language that i want to use

-> An idiot admires complexity, a genius admires simplicity.

 a product of 2 years of personal notes, ideas, and references on compiler implementations and language design.

 1. rationale: https://me.l-m.dev/?p=1692183638##